BrandtWilson/courseware-lms-content/courses/01-puppet/01-2106-Puppet-Firewall.md

 ###Slide 3
 Before we get deep into the ""my firewall" module", let's take care of some housekeeping.

-If you haven’t already done so, you’ll need to install Puppet Enterprise and NTP.
+If you haven’t already done so, you need to install Puppet Enterprise and NTP.
 See the system requirements for supported platforms.

 Puppet NTP insures that your nodes are synchronous.
 You can find a link to the NTP Quick Start Guide in the resources section of this lesson.

 ###Slide 4
 System administrators define a set of firewall policies that usually manage functions such as application ports, node interfaces, IP addresses and an accept/deny statement.
 These rules are applied in a “top-to-bottom” approach.
-For example, if a node that has access to a port, and part of t group that does not have access to that port, the node will inherit the group restriction.
+For example, if a node that has access to a port, and the node belongs to a group that does not have access to that port, the node will inherit the group restriction.

 Here's another example: Let's say that a service such as SSH attempts to access resources on the other side of a firewall.
 The firewall applies a list of rules to determine if or how SSH communications are handled.
 If a rule allowing SSH access can’t be found, the firewall will deny access to that SSH attempt.